sherwin-dc/cpp-binary-prefix-tree/README.md

 ## Thread Safety

-The concurrent version of the map makes use of atomics to allow multiple threads to simultaneously insert and obtain values.
+The concurrent version of `BinMap` makes use of atomics to allow multiple threads to simultaneously insert and obtain values.

 ## No resizing

-This map creates new nodes an needed, and no resizing is required, unlike some hash maps.
+`BinMap` creates new nodes an needed, and no resizing is required, unlike some hash maps.
 This means any pointers directly referencing values in the tree would always be valid.

+## Flexibility

+There is a trade off between speed and memory usage, which the user can control at compile time by specifying the size of each node.
+For example, a tree with each node having 2 children would use less memory but perform slower than a tree with each node having 16 children.

 # Usage

+Simply `#include` the header files that you need.
+Be sure to define the [bit width](#changing-node-size) of the tree with `#define BINMAP_BITS` before including the header.

 ## Single threaded